-Another commonly used distance information is the distance to the existing urban centers.
+Another commonly used distance-based data layer is distance to the existing urban areas.
 We also determined not to use such data because it is also against the setting of deep learning for urban simulation: use visual signals to “see” the urban development.
 Whereas distance information falls under a different principle of “use regressions to capture the first law of geography.”
 In the end, “to see urban development” is the most exciting part that can be added to the CA-mainstreamed land-use simulation studies, so we had not used any distances data in this study.